ashlyelizasunny/2022_IBM_Code_Challenge_VScrap/README.md

 ## Features

- * Higly Interactive UI for all users
+ * Highly Interactive UI for all users
  * User authentication is done
  * Provide security
  * Improve efficiency